-Oversight of the Lake Roland passed from Baltimore City to Baltimore County in 2009, and with the help of grant funds from both the State and County.
+Oversight of Lake Roland passed from Baltimore City to Baltimore County via a license agreement in 2009 with the help of grant funds from both the State and County.
 The Summer 2009 RRLRAIA Newsletter provides a comprehensive summary of the transfer and transformation.
-With these funds, significant improvements were made.
-The bridge leading into the Park was replaced; there is pedestrian access from the nearby Falls Road MTA parking lot via a boardwalk; the shoreline along the peninsula was strengthened; and a one acre off-leash dog park, Paw Point, was constructed, to name but a few of the improvements.
+With these funds, significant improvements were made including the bridge leading into the Park was replaced, in addition to pedestrian access from the nearby Falls Road MTA parking lot via a boardwalk, the shoreline along the peninsula was strengthened, and a one acre off-leash dog park, Paw Point, was constructed, to name but a few of the improvements.
 Baltimore County Department of Recreation and Parks also provides on-site staff from sunrise to sunset throughout the year.

 On October 14, 2011, County Executive Kevin Kamenetz formally reopened the Park to the public.